 - In anaerobic respiration, there is incomplete oxidation of glucose CO2, ethyl alcohol & energy are the end products.

 - Anaerobic respiration takes place in the absence of oxygen.

 - Yeast & some bacteria show anaerobic respiration.

-- Anaerobic respiration in microorganism present in food & alcohol causes fermentation.
+- Anaerobic respiration in microorganisms present in food & alcohol causes fermentation.